earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Isn’t “Kann man Kunst” the wrong translation of “Can anyone art?”

 A: Yes.
 We are sorry.
 We should have written “Kann jede*r Kunst?”
 We improve constantly.

+Q: Good.

-We would like to thank Harald Büttner at FLYERALARM [link] for rush printing our order, despite us not having an Earthing customer account.
+A: We would like to thank Harald Büttner at [FLYERALARM](https://www.flyeralarm.com/) for rush printing our order, despite us not having an Earthing customer account.
 He wrote us: “Sometimes unbureaucratic action is necessary to help a customer.
 I hope my trust will not be disappointed.”

 Q: Don’t German people like bureaucracy?